 Unfortunately everything changed when in 2019 I broke my back and in 2020 I developed a permanent brain infection as a consequence.
 Now I am partially disabled, in that my balance and co-ordination is poor, and I tend to fall over a lot if I don’t use one or more sticks to balance.
 Needless to say, that brought an abrupt end to my time as a jū jūtsu instructor as well as to my other physical hobbies.

 Now you will find me enjoying photography and trying to learn t’ai chi.
 I also return to the gym begrudgingly, but this is now more of a physiotherapy than for enjoyment.
+I am also the president of the Trojan Speakers club in Ealing, and would be happy welcoming anyone who wants to come along to practice their public speaking skills – though we have a “no politics” rule during normal meetings.

 I am also a big reader, a huge fan of superhero films, and something of a geek when it comes to hanging out online with friends.